kencipriano/ProdEase/README.md

 - Regularly update security protocols
 - Protect sensitive business data
 - Updates and Maintenance
+> [!NOTE]
-[Note: Specific update and maintenance procedures would need to be provided]
+> Specific update and maintenance procedures would need to be provided

 This documentation provides a basic framework and can be expanded based on specific features, requirements, and organizational needs.
 Regular updates to this documentation are recommended as new features are added or processes are modified.